hanzoai/ROCm/docs/reference/precision-support.rst

 .. note::

-  For cases that are not natively supported, you can emulate atomic operations using software.
-  Software-emulated atomic operations have high negative performance impact when they frequently access the same memory address.
+  You can emulate atomic operations using software for cases that are not natively supported.
+Software-emulated atomic operations have a high negative performance impact when they frequently access the same memory address.

-Data Type support in ROCm Libraries
+Data type support in ROCm libraries
 ==========================================

-ROCm library support for int8, float8 (E4M3), float8 (E5M2), int16, float16, bfloat16, int32,
+ROCm library support for int8, float8 (E4M3), float8 (E5M2), int16, float16,
-tensorfloat32, float32, int64, and float64 is listed in the following tables.
+bfloat16, int32, tensorfloat32, float32, int64, and float64 is listed in the
+following tables.

 Libraries input/output type support
 -------------------------------------------------------------------------------

 The following tables list ROCm library support for specific input and output data types.
-For a detailed description, refer to the corresponding library data type support page.
+Refer to the corresponding library data type support page for a detailed description.

 .. tab-set::